Tosin5S/alx-system_engineering-devops/0x00-shell_basics/README.md

 102-tree creates the directories welcome/, welcome/to/ and welcome/to/school in the current directory.

 103-commas lists all the files and directories of the current directory, separated by commas (,).

+school.mgc is a  magic file that can be used with the command file to detect School data files.